-Some of the other symptoms of PMS include feeling heaviness in the head, lack of motivation and inability to concentrate.
+Some of the other symptoms of PMS include feeling heaviness in the head, lack of motivation, and inability to concentrate.
 Common causes for the lack of concentration are also related to stress and a lack of sleep, so relieving these issues could lead to improved concentration.
 CBD may be worth a try to improve concentration even if there may not be an immediate direct effect.
-Read our blog post about the relation between concentration and CBD.
+Read our blog post about the relationship between concentration and CBD.

-PMS can cause headaches and pain in the hips, stomach and lower abdomen.
+PMS can cause headaches and pain in the hips, stomach, and lower abdomen.
 CBD is effective in treating both neuropathic and inflammatory pain and is believed to relieve various kinds of pains such as headaches.

-CBD for PMS Cramps and Menstrual Cramps?
+CBD for Premenstrual Syndrome, Menstrual or Period Cramps?